Slapparoo/TempleOS/ReadMe.md

 # TempleOS Explorers Edition

 ```
-I merged the archive branch into the master and will now be workign on the master branch
+I merged the archive branch into the master and will now be working on the master branch
 ```

 Explorers Edition builds on top of the base TempleOS to add new hardware support and installation options.